cornell-cs5220-f15/water/intro.md

 ## Your mission

-You are provided with the following C++ files:
+You are provided with the following performance-critical C++ files:

 - `shallow2d.h` -- an implementation of shallow water physics
 - `minmod.h` -- a (possibly efficient)  MinMod limiter
 - `central2d.h` -- a finite volume solver for 2D hyperbolic PDE

+In addition, you are given the following codes for running the simulation and getting pretty pictures out:

+- `meshio.h` -- I/O routines
 - `driver.cc` -- a driver file that runs the simuation
+- `visualizer.py` -- Python visualization script

 For this assignment, you should attempt three tasks: